johannalouise/repobepo/README.md

 An GitHub App can make an action on its own, by using the GitHub's API.
 For instance, the CI tool [Travis](https://travis-ci.com/) is testing and deploying a project by itself whenever someone make a commit to the repository.

-An GitHub Action is a less complicated version of GitHub Apps, since it can run directly on runner machines or in Doctrine containers and you don't need to deploy any code or serve an app in order to use it [[3]](https://help.github.com/en/actions/building-actions/about-actions#comparing-github-actions-to-github-apps).
+An GitHub Action is a less complicated version of GitHub Apps, since it can run directly on runner machines or in [Docker containers](https://en.wikipedia.org/wiki/Docker_(software)) (a standardized, encapsulated environment that runs applications) and you don't need to deploy any code or serve an app in order to use it [[3]](https://help.github.com/en/actions/building-actions/about-actions#comparing-github-actions-to-github-apps).

 <a name="how"> </a>